 Reference Purchasing Resources webpage for moving or storage options.

-The Purchasing Department provides necessary services and programs to the campus community for the procurement of equipment, supplies, and services.
+The Purchasing Department provides necessary services (strategic and tactical), programs, and applications (Colgate Unimarket) to the campus community for the procurement of equipment, supplies, and services.

-The Purchasing Department will strive to secure the most suitable quality available within the delivery and price constraints that exist utilizing ethical and cost-effective procurement procedures.
+The Purchasing Department strives to procure the most suitable quality available within the delivery and price constraints that exist utilizing ethical, inclusive, sustainable, and cost-effective procurement procedures.

 How to Do Business with Colgate University

 Thank you for your interest in Colgate University.
 Please review the following resources, which are required in order to be considered for all bidding and quote requests from Colgate:

 Please include any line cards, catalogs, and account representative contacts with your form.

 Colgate University is partnering with SunGard AvantGard to eliminate paper checks.
 Vendors who conduct business with Colgate University will be receiving a notification letter in the mail in the coming days.
 This letter will contain the details of the program along with instructions on how to enroll in the program.
 If you would like to receive electronic payments from Colgate, you will be required to enroll in this new program.